Looking for the Best Things to Do in Prague? Read on!

 Bonus: In Winter, Visit the Prague Christmas Markets

 In the winter, the Old Town Square comes alive with shops, vendors, lights, and amazing smells of food.
 You can sample sweet and savoury treats and snap amazing photos of the old buildings all lit up.
 Don’t forget to grab yourself a beer or a mulled wine!
+We put Prague on our list of favourite wintertime European cities for a reason!

 And there you have it – that’s all we have!
 If you manage to do everything we’d be quite impressed!
 Like we said, Prague has so much to offer – and it can be an amazing experience to share with a group, the family, or your significant human who you really, really like.
 There truly is something for everyone in Prague.
 So, what did we forget to mention?
 Anything you’ve learned while on your experiences wandering around Prague?
 Feel free to get in touch – we’d love to add to this list the best things to do in Prague!